-By utilizing OnPay's selection of pay types, paying employees is completely customizable to fit your business needs.
-You have the option to customize the name and disbursement type of many pay items.
+By utilizing OnPay's selection of pay items, paying employees is completely customizable to fit your business needs.
+You have the option to customize the name and disbursement type of many pay items in the Company Menu.
 We have built these pay types into 4 categories with pre-defined characteristics.
 By marking the "Non-Hourly" option on any of your pay items you are telling the system that you will want to simply enter flat amounts for that pay type.
 It will not be based on a number of hours but is simply if you want to pay a certain amount (i.e. commissions, bonuses, or reimbursements).

 W-2 Wage pay types allow you to pay someone a regular W-2 wage that you customize.
 For example, if you want to have a distinct difference in the amount you pay per hour for 2 different jobs that one employee may perform, you can name them differently, and once added to the employee, set up a different rate of pay for each.
 All the while knowing that each W-2 pay type you pay an employee will flow directly through to their W-2 at the end of the year.